sztulev/react-aws-sih-loader/README.md

 }
 ```

-The common configuration items can be centrally provided by the `AWSSIHContext` component at any higher level as below.
-It uses React's Context in the background to pass down configuration values.
+`AWSSIHContext` component provides a common configuration option at any higher level.
+It uses React's Context in the background to pass down configuration items.

 ```jsx static
 import React from 'react';